Mixed language: Controversy

 Despite these recent efforts to rehabilitate mixed languages as an idea, many linguists remained unconvinced.
 For example, van Driem rejects one by one each of Thomason and Kaufman's examples as well as those more recently proposed.
 Most recently, Versteegh rejects the notion of a mixed language, writing that at "no point is it necessary to posit a category of mixed languages."

-In the opinion of linguist Maarten Mous the notion of mixed languages has been rejected because "Mixed languages pose a challenge to historical linguistics because these languages defy classification.
+In the opinion of linguist Maarten Mous the notion of mixed languages has been rejected because "[m]ixed languages pose a challenge to historical linguistics because these languages defy classification.
 One attitude towards mixed languages has been that they simply do not exist, and that the claims for mixed languages are instances of a naive use of the term.
 The inhibition to accept the existence of mixed languages is linked to the fact that it was inconceivable how they could emerge, and moreover their mere existence posited a threat to the validity of the comparative method and to genetic linguistics."